devggaurav/HttpMockResponseInterceptor/README.md

 ```

 Create Mock Json File in assets
-Create response you are expecting from api to test
+Create response you are expecting from api to test just in characters_response.json

 ```json
 {